 Also, many people experience skin breakouts or rashes because their drool, sweat and hair/body oils soak into the pillow.
 Repeated exposure to these built-up substances can seriously irritate sensitive skin!

-So, if you're not in the habit of washing your pillows, now's the time to start.
+So, if you're not in the habit, now is the time to learn how to wash pillows.
 Fortunately, it's easy enough to do if you follow some simple steps.